craftvscruft/mender.ai/blog/2023-09-02-turbo-refactoring.md

 Where does this leave us?
 Untrusted output must be filtered through an intermediary, typically a human reviewer or a vetted tool with limited actions.
 So far, most approaches involve the former - people manually code review and debug the raw LLM output.
 Are there other options?
 Can we manipulate code *without directly editing it*?
 Funny you should ask...
 ## Return of Refactoring Browser

-In the SmallTalk era, a tool called [Refactoring Browser](https://wiki.c2.com/?RefactoringBrowser) innovated syntax-aware automated refactoring.
+A tool called [Refactoring Browser](https://wiki.c2.com/?RefactoringBrowser) introduced syntax-aware automated refactoring in commerical tools in 1999, [building on](https://wiki.c2.com/?HistoryOfRefactoring) research started by Ralph Johnson and Bill Opdyke in 1990.
 The right-click refactoring in today's IDEs like IntelliJ are descendants, but a unique aspect of Refactoring Browser was that is could *only* refactor, not act as a text editor.
 In a sense, what it couldn't do was as important as what it could.
 ### We can rebuild it

 Could we build another, more automation-friendly Refactoring Browser today?
 How many transformations would we need to support?